Free tool

 How this tool works

 We ask 12 to 15 short questions about your visa, time in Korea, income, housing, and family.
-We then run your answers against a small library of Korean benefits where foreign residents are commonly eligible but rarely claim.
+We then run your answers against a library of 23 fact-checked Korean benefits where foreign residents are commonly eligible but rarely claim.
 Each benefit is verified against a Korean government source: the National Pension Service (국민연금공단), Ministry of Employment and Labor (고용노동부), National Tax Service (국세청), and partner agencies.

 Three things to know:

-- The list is not exhaustive.
+• The list is not exhaustive.
 We are starting with the highest-impact benefits and adding more as we verify them.
 If a benefit you expect is missing, that is why.

-- Eligibility rules in Korea change.
+• Eligibility rules in Korea change.
 We update the tool when the law changes, but always verify with the official source before acting.

-- This tool is free and we plan to keep it free.
+• This tool is free and we plan to keep it free.
 We build it to learn which benefits foreign residents want help claiming, and to point you to the right ministry.

 What kinds of benefits we cover